Zechariahmn/Horiseon-Homepage-website/README.md

 ## Usage
 ![Horiseon-Homepage screenshot](https://user-images.githubusercontent.com/110499007/190916445-c8d8c567-b1cf-42f6-a84c-d3d4101a84fc.jpg)

-The screenshot above shows the homepage that was created for Horiseon company and can be used using the URL shown below
+The screenshot above shows the homepage that was created for Horiseon company and can be used using the url in the repo

 ## Credits